kevinmcfarlane/CloudBackupActors/README.md

 For the former I zip and then encrypt them before backing up (encryption technique omitted).

-For the latter, I create a zip with the bin and obj folders omitted and then back them up.
+For the latter I create a zip with the bin and obj folders omitted and then back them up.

 The input is from a text file, SourceFolderPaths.txt, that contains a list of fully qualified paths to folders that require backing up.

 ### Tech

-* [Akka.NET] - A toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on .NET & Mono.
+* [Akka.NET] - A toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on .NET & Mono, based on the [Actor Model] of concurrency.
 * [NLog] - A free logging platform for .NET, Silverlight and Windows Phone with rich log routing and management capabilities.
 * [ZipDiff] - A utility for comparing the contents of 2 different zip files.